paulotozi/teapot/README.md

 ## index.html

-This file contains the HTML code involved in the construction of the webpage, including "<font>" that formats the text in a specific font and "<body>" that contains the phrase.
+This file contains the HTML code involved in the construction of the webpage, including "font" that formats the text in a specific font and "body" that contains the phrase.

 ## result